jairo-litman/cidoka-lang/readme.md

 **Statements**

-Programs in BoludoLang are a series of statements.
+Programs in Cidoka are a series of statements.

 Statements don't produce values.
-There are three types of statements in BoludoLang.
+There are three types of statements in Cidoka.

 1. let statements
     - Bind expressions to an identifier